BotParty/homelab_status_page/readme.md

     color: webgpu.prop('color')
   },

-  // This tells regl the number of vertices to draw in this command
+  // This tells simpleWebgpu the number of vertices to draw in this command
   count: 3
 })

-// regl.frame() wraps requestAnimationFrame and also handles viewport changes webgpu.frame(({time}) => {
+// webgpu.frame() wraps requestAnimationFrame and also handles viewport changes webgpu.frame(({time}) => {
   // clear contents of the drawing buffer webgpu.clear({